IBM/open-prediction-service-hub/README.md

 # Open Prediction Service

-The Open Prediction Service API is an effort to provide an Open API that enables unsupported native ML Providers in Decision Designer or Decisiom Runtime.
+The Open Prediction Service API is an effort to provide an Open API that enables unsupported native ML Providers in Decision Designer or Decision Runtime.

 ![OPS](ops.png)